 Anyone who’s ever smelled burnt popcorn understands the effects of certain odors.
 People with autism may experience smell sensitivity more than most, often leading to discomfort or distress.
-Read on to learn more about the heightened sense of smell that comes with an autism diagnosis.
+Read on to learn more about the heightened sense of smell that comes with an autism diagnosis and also explore how our ABA therapy in home can help in managing these sensitivities.

 What is the olfactory system?